GoogleCloudPlatform/emblem/.github/ISSUE_TEMPLATE/user-journey.md

 ## Related Decision Records

-*<This section will be filled out as this journey progresses through design>*
+*<This section will be filled out as this journey's tasks pass through design>*

 ## Possible Future Enhancements